 Chris is a heavyweight criminal barrister instructed in some of the most serious, and often high profile criminal cases either as the leading junior or sole advocate.
-Chris is ranked in Chambers and Partners (2017) as a leader in the field of crime at the London Bar.
+Chris is ranked in Chambers and Partners and the Legal 500 for his criminal work.

 Examples of Chris’s instructions include: murder, organised crime, serious offences against the person and sexual assaults and rapes, including historical allegations.
 Chris also has extensive experience of cases involving large-scale frauds, confiscation and asset forfeiture and regulatory health and safety matters involving allegations of corporate manslaughter.

 "Can I take the opportunity to express my sincere thanks to yourself and of course John [Keal] for your handling of this very difficult and complex case.
 You have been superb and have delivered a prosecution of the utmost quality.
 It has been a pleasure working with you."